-The Charles R. Drew Health Center is located in Lida Brown Building (410) 651-6597.
-Their hours of operation are Monday-Friday 8:00 A.M.-11:00 A.M. for walk-ins, and 1:00 P.M.-4:00 P.M. for appointments ONLY.
+The Charles R. Drew Health Center is located in the Lida Brown Building (410) 651-6597.
+Their hours of operation are Monday-Friday 8:00 A.M to 4:00 P.M. by appointments only.
 The Charles R. Drew Student Health Center offers treatment for:

 - Injuries

 - Illnesses

 - Allergy Injections

 - Immunizations

 - Contraception

-- · Pregnancy Testing
+- Pregnancy Testing

 - Counseling/ Referrals

 - HIV Testing

 - Preventative Medicine and Education